-When one of my daughters celebrated her birthday in preschool, I didn’t feel good about serving up cupcakes or another dessert at 10am in the morning, so my husband and I whipped up a batch of chocolate covered strawberries instead.
+When my daughter celebrated her birthday in preschool, I didn’t feel good about serving up cupcakes or another dessert at 10am in the morning, so my husband and I whipped up a batch of chocolate-covered strawberries instead.

 Strawberries are a good source of vitamin C, folate, potassium and fiber, and when they’re matched with chocolate, they have just the right amount of sweetness kids crave.

 I had the pleasure of interviewing Catherine McCord, founder of Weelicious, several years back.

 So when I came across her recipe for Fruit Wands, I couldn’t wait to share it.

 With seven different types of fruit, these treats are bursting with nutrition and color.

 They also give kids plenty of choices—which is one way to encourage healthy eating—and are a fun, creative way to serve up fruit.

 I also love that they’re safe for kids with food allergies—a win-win for kids and the schools.